Tur\'{a}n's inequality, nonnegative linearization and amenability properties for associated symmetric Pollaczek polynomials: Monotonicity of the recurrence coefficients, nonnegative linearization and Tur a n's inequality

-Concerning Theorem~\ref{thm:assocpollnonneg}, we preliminarily note that the proof below will show that if $\lambda\geq-|\alpha|+\frac{1}{2}$, then $\phi$ is nondecreasing (so $(c_n)_{n\in\mathbb{N}}$ is strictly increasing as minimal parameter sequence of $(\phi(n))_{n\in\mathbb{N}}$).
-However, if $\lambda<-|\alpha|+\frac{1}{2}$, then the behavior of $\phi$ can be less convenient; instead, it would be a natural try to use the representation \eqref{eq:cassocpoll} and to hope for a suitable Tur\'{a}n type inequality for the associated Laguerre polynomials $(L_n^{(2\alpha,\nu)}(x))_{n\in\mathbb{N}_0}$.
-However, such an inequality does not seem to exist except for the purely Laguerre case (i.e., $\nu=0$).
-Nevertheless, we found two very different ways how the case $0<\lambda<-|\alpha|+\frac{1}{2}$ can be successfully tackled via Tur\'{a}n type inequalities which are valid for suitable related classes of orthogonal polynomials: \begin{itemize} \item The faster way will be based on Lemma~\ref{lma:assocpollrelation}, Theorem~\ref{thm:szwarcturan} and Tur\'{a}n's inequality for the sequence $(S_n^{(a,b,\nu)}(x))_{n\in\mathbb{N}_0}$ with $a:=\frac{2\alpha+2\lambda+1}{2\alpha-2\lambda+1}$ and $b:=(2\alpha+1)\frac{2\alpha+2\lambda+1}{2\alpha-2\lambda+1}$.
-It avoids an analysis of $\phi$ for the case $0<\lambda<-|\alpha|+\frac{1}{2}$, and it works in the larger region $0<\lambda<\alpha+\frac{1}{2}$.
-Moreover, if one is just interested in property (P) (and not in the monotonicity of the recurrence coefficients $(c_n)_{n\in\mathbb{N}}$ or Corollary~\ref{cor:assocpollnonneg}), then Lemma~\ref{lma:assocpollrelation} provides a solution without any use of Tur\'{a}n type inequalities.
-The details will be given in the proof of Theorem~\ref{thm:assocpollnonneg} below. \item The second way is longer but more ``classical'' because it avoids Szwarc's criterion Theorem~\ref{thm:szwarcturan} and makes use of Tur\'{a}n's inequality for (``non-associated'') Laguerre polynomials instead.
-In contrast to the first way, it considers the behavior of $\phi$ for the case $0<\lambda<-|\alpha|+\frac{1}{2}$.
+Nevertheless, we found two very different ways how the full case $0<\lambda<-|\alpha|+1/2$ can be successfully tackled via Tur\'{a}n type inequalities which are valid for suitable related classes of orthogonal polynomials: \begin{itemize} \item The faster way will be based on Theorem~\ref{thm:szwarcturan}, Lemma~\ref{lma:assocpollrelation} and Tur\'{a}n's inequality for the sequence $(S_n^{(a,b,\nu)}(x))_{n\in\mathbb{N}_0}$ (see Section~\ref{sec:rw}) with

+It avoids an analysis of $\phi$ for the case $0<\lambda<-|\alpha|+1/2$, and it works in the larger region $0<\lambda<\alpha+1/2$.
+Moreover, if one is just interested in property (P) (and not in the monotonicity of the recurrence coefficients $(c_n)_{n\in\mathbb{N}}$, Tur\'{a}n's inequality for the associated symmetric Pollaczek polynomials and Corollary~\ref{cor:assocpollnonneg}), then Lemma~\ref{lma:assocpollrelation} provides a solution without any use of Tur\'{a}n type inequalities.
+The details will be given in the proof of Theorem~\ref{thm:assocpollnonneg} below. \item The second way makes use of the special case $\nu=0$ and equation \eqref{eq:estimationforappendix} above (which was obtained via Tur\'{a}n's inequality for Laguerre polynomials \eqref{eq:LaguerreTuranfirst}, \eqref{eq:LaguerreTuransecond}).
+In contrast to the first, shorter way, it considers the behavior of $\phi$ for the case $0<\lambda<-|\alpha|+1/2$.
 Justified by the more classical character, and since it is of interest how the problem can be solved via Tur\'{a}n type inequalities in two very different ways, this second way will be presented in an appendix.
-Furthermore, in Lemma~\ref{lma:cest} we obtain some estimations for the recurrence coefficients which may be helpful for other problems. \end{itemize}
+Furthermore, in Lemma~\ref{lma:cest} we will obtain some estimations for the recurrence coefficients which may be helpful for other problems. \end{itemize}